 Indicate if a FISH report is attached to support the cytogenetic findings reported.
 For further instructions on how to attach documents in FormsNet3SM, refer to the Training Guide.

-Questions 450 – 451: Were cytogenetics tested via karyotyping? (at diagnosis)
+Questions 450 – 451: Were cytogenetics tested via karyotyping? (at diagnosis or if subsequent infusion, report based on last relapse / progression prior to this infusion)

-Indicate if karyotyping studies were performed at diagnosis.
-If Yes, indicate specify the results.
-If multiple karyotype assessments were performed at diagnosis, select Abnormalities identified if any testing showed clonal abnormalities.
-If the karyotype yielded no evaluable metaphase cells, select No evaluable metaphases.
+Specify if karyotyping studies were performed at diagnosis.
+If Yes, indicate if abnormalities were detected.
+If the karyotype failed, select No evaluable metaphases.

 If karyotyping studies were not performed at diagnosis or is unknown if performed, report No.

-Questions 452 – 454: Specify cytogenetic abnormalities (karyotyping) (at diagnosis)
+Questions 452 – 454: Specify cytogenetic abnormalities (karyotyping) (at diagnosis or if subsequent infusion, report based on last relapse / progression prior to this infusion)

 Report the ISCN compatible string, if applicable.
 Refer to Appendix C for more information on how to report using the ISCN functionality.